naymspace/backpex/guides/live_resource/user-preferences.md

       this.applyDensity(this.compact)
       // Marks the write pending in `backpex_prefs` (so a reload right now still
       // paints it), mirrors it to sessionStorage (so it survives live_redirect),
-      // then POSTs to the preferences endpoint.
+      // then queues it for an ordered, coalesced preferences POST.
       BackpexPreferences.set(KEY, this.compact, { mirror: 'session' })
     })
   },